 If you mainly perform machine-assisted reps, then you won’t be using your stabilizing (core) muscles during the motion.
 So when you try free-hanging without machine assistance, your stabilizing muscles will hinder your prime muscles because they can’t stabilize your body…it’s going to be a very tough to do even one.

-If you can’t do even 1, not to worry, a few simple changes to “right the ship.”
+If you can’t do even 1 chin up, not to worry, a few simple changes to “right the ship.”

 First, understand the 3 strength movements you need to know: